 \subsection{Stage 1: Agent System Prompt Template}

 The agent $\pi_\theta$ operates under the following system prompt during trajectory collection.
 The skill $\mathcal{S}_0$ is prepended to the user context at inference time.
-Note that this differs from standard loading process of skills, where initially the agent only has access to skill descriptions.
-We simplify this by preload the SKILL.md content to system prompt because \systemname~focus on improving a fixed target skill which is known relative to the task.
-Therefore, there is no need for skill selection as the standard skill loading.
-Importantly, the \systemname~skill using agent still need to procedurally discover resources pointed by the preloaded SKILL.md (e.g., resources and scripts), which are not preloaded.
+Note that this differs from the standard skill-loading process, where the agent initially has access only to skill descriptions.
+We simplify this by preloading the SKILL.md content into the system prompt because \systemname{} focuses on improving a fixed target skill that is known relative to the task.
+Therefore, there is no need for the standard skill-selection step.
+Importantly, the \systemname{} skill-using agent still needs to procedurally discover resources referenced by the preloaded SKILL.md (e.g., resources and scripts), which are not preloaded.